HexLab2026/RIGDECK/README.md

 - **Suspension** — front, rear, and trailer, raise/lower, plus a level reset
-- **Lights** — headlights and high beam, with indicators that glow when they're actually on (they mirror the truck's real state, so they light up even if you use the keyboard or wheel) HazardLights.
+- **Lights** — headlights and high beam, with indicators that glow when they're actually on (they mirror the truck's real state, so they light up even if you use the keyboard or wheel)
+  HazardLights.
+- Engine start.
+- HandBrake
 - **Trailer** — couple/release (guarded with a hold-to-arm so you can't knock it by accident) and lift/drop trailer axle
-- Engine start

 ### Active job screen
 A live consignment card showing: